 2. I am the 6th (and last) kid of a combined 3 marriages.
 Let’s just say that even close friends need a flow chart when I discuss my family.

 3. I knew my husband was The One the day we met.
-He thought I was too tall.
+He thought I was very tall.

 4. I chose my daughter’s name when I was about 11 years old, planning my life once I married Ralph Macchio or Kirk Cameron.

 5. I went to college to be a Literature teacher.
 I love books.
-I smell them.
+I collect old ones and smell them regularly.

 6. I didn’t graduate college, and ended up in sales in the Financial Industry.
 Blech.